 3 hrs lecture (GR or P/NP).
 Prerequisite: ENGL 88.
-Acceptable for credit: CSU AA/AS area 4d:
+Acceptable for credit: CSU

-Advanced playwriting and screenwriting: Completion of a play or screenplay in an advanced condition with first draft completed; editing, discussion of collaboration, critiquing, copyrighting, and promotion.
+Advanced playwriting and screenwriting:

+Completion of a play or screenplay in an

+advanced condition with first draft completed;

+editing, discussion of collaboration, critiquing,

+copyrighting, and promotion.
 1507.00